simo-bimo/coding-quests/README.md

 # coding-quests
-A small repository of little pet projects.
+A pile of pet projects.
+Coding adventures is already taken, but I think quests has a nicer ring to it anyway since that implies there is a specific goal that I might achieve.